 The NSMCSD tertiary treatment facility includes flocculation, filtration through its Dina-sand filtration system, and disinfection producing recycled water in compliance with Title 22, disinfected tertiary.
 The plant is permitted for 2.77 MGD for distribution to four golf courses, two parks, and various median strips along John Daly Blvd. and Junipero Serra Blvd. within the City of Daly City.
-In calendar year 2018, the District delivered 552.21 Acre-Ft of recycled water to its customers (see chart below).
+In calendar year 2022, the district delivered million Gallons of recycled water to its customers.